How not to fulfill everyone’s tourist stereotypes.

 You Don’t Drive Right

-If you find that you’re the recipient of any unpleasant gestures and/or verbiage from other drivers while you’re driving, know that it may well have been your fault.
+Speaking of gestures: If you find that you’re the recipient of any unpleasant gestures and/or verbiage from other drivers while you’re driving, know that it may well have been your fault.
 We’ve always found that, upon being chastised for some accidental driving discourtesy, an apologetic nod and a wave soothes even the most vociferous critic.
-Their attitude will change from “Bloody Yank!” to “Oh, he’s sorry – well, that’s all right then…” (See our page on Driving in the U.K. for a few basics of driving over there.)
+Their attitude will change from “Bloody Yank tourist!” to “Oh, he’s sorry – well, that’s all right then…” (See our page on Driving in the U.K. for a few basics of driving on the left side of the road.)

 Eating and Drinking